 “All evidentiary privileges—including the marital privilege—can be waived.
 Generally speaking, the way waiver works is this: if you do whatever it is you have a privilege not to do (such as testify against your spouse, or reveal confidential marital communications), then you no longer have that privilege.”

 First of all, you waive your spousal testimonial privilege in a given court proceeding by choosing to testify against your spouse in that proceeding.25

 In other words, if you testify against your spouse in a particular court case, you may not then claim the marital privilege to avoid giving different or further testimony in that same case.

-- Discloses a significant part of the privileged communication, or
+- Disclose a significant part of the privileged communication, or

-- Consents to the disclosure of the privileged communication by anyone else.26
+- Consent to the disclosure of the privileged communication by anyone else.26

 For legal representation…